citp/privacy-policy-historical/d/da/dai/dailylife.com.au.md

 ## WHY DO WE COLLECT, HOLD, USE AND DISCLOSE PERSONAL INFORMATION

-The primary purpose for which we collect information about you is to enable us to perform our business activities and functions and to provide best possible quality of customer service.
+The primary purpose for which we collect information about you is to enable us to perform our business activities and functions and to provide best possible quality of customer experience.
 We collect, hold, use and disclose your personal information for the following purposes:

   * to provide products and services to you;
   * to provide you with news, information or advice about our existing and new products and services;
-  * to communicate with you including by email, mail or telephone;
+  * to communicate with you, including but not limited to, by email, mail, SMS or telephone;
   * to manage and enhance our products and services;
   * to personalise and customise your experience;
   * to provide you with access to protected areas of our websites;